lewagon/dotfiles/04-Front-End/04-Javascript-jQuery/02-Events-Animation/README.md

 * To better catch the eye of the visitor, wait for half a second before sliding the message down on page load!
+* We've designed the message box in a kind of special way... see if you can improve your code so that the message slides down again when the mouse is somewhere up around the top of the page, and slides up to hide itself when the mouse goes away :)